arjunmehta/sqldump-to/README.md

 ```

 ### Usage
-To use, simply pipe an sql dump read stream to the tool.
+To use, simply pipe a SQL dump read stream to the tool.
 The schema will be read and the output will be newline delimited JSON, with object keys matching the column names of your tables.

 #### Examples
 ```bash